-For 2023-2024 all students who have a calculated loan need and who are U.S. citizens or permanent residents of the United States may borrow through the Federal Direct Unsubsidized Loan program.
+For 2024-2025 all students who have a calculated loan eligibility need and who are U.S. citizens or permanent residents of the United States may borrow through the Federal Direct Unsubsidized Loan program.
 They may also receive a Yale Medical School Loan.
 The combination of these loans will cover a part of their educational expenses.
+International students may borrow the Yale Graduate and Professional Loan for International Students.
 These loans are normally repaid over a ten-year period beginning six months after borrowers complete their education.